finos/symphony-bdk-java/docs/getting-started.md

+---
+layout: default
+title: Getting Started
+nav_order: 2
+---

 # Getting Started with Symphony BDK for Java

 This guide provides detailed information for beginners who want to bootstrap their first Symphony BDK project in Java.
 Two different approaches will be detailed here:
 - using the Symphony Generator
 - from scratch